dubhalley/Front_Panel/README.md

 # Front_Panel

+**Here an example of a design on Inkscape**

+**Here the result after laserCutting and coloring fonts with white paint**

-## DESIGN
+## Design

 **FREECAD**

-Freecad is a free software package for 3D drawing. https://www.freecad.org/ It lets you draw with precision, it also lets you define distance constraints (such as fixing holes).
+Freecad is a free 2D and 3D drawing software. : https://www.freecad.org/
-But so much more :)

-Personally, I use it to draw the module's outer contour and fixing holes.
+It allowed me to draw the module's outer contour and fixing holes.

-Then I insert it into Inkscape to create a 2D vector design with easy image and font insertion.
+Then I insert it into Inkscape to add images and texts.
+But, why don't I use Inkscape at the beginning for the module's outer contour and fixing holes ?

+Quite simply because Freecad lets me set dimensional constraints.
+The outside size can be defined very precisely, and the fixing holes can be placed at an exact distance from the edge.
+And, even if I change the outside dimension, the position and size of the fixing holes will remain the same.

-You will find it in the 2D files folder.
+You will find them in the 2D files folder.

 **INKSCAPE**

-Inkscape is a free 2D vectoriel drawing software. https://inkscape.org/ Inkscape lets me align holes of defined diameters for knob, switch, jacks, leds ...
-And, we also can play with fonts, pictures and much more... :)
+Inkscape is a free 2D vectoriel drawing software. https://inkscape.org/ In Inkscape you can create a 2D vector design with easy and pretty image and text insertion with also some tool to align holes of defined diameters for knob, switch, jacks, leds ...
+You can play with fonts, pictures and much more... :)

+Here is a screenshot of one of my front panel design.

+There is also my generic page with all the necessary components (Jacks, Pots, switchs...)

-You'll find in the 2D files folder.
+You'll find them in the 2D files folder.

 **KICAD**

-Kicad is a free software for creating pcb. https://www.kicad.org/ It is common to obtain front panels using this software.
+Kicad is a free creating pcb software. https://www.kicad.org/ It is common to obtain front panels using this software.

-My method :

-1 - I use Freecad to create the exact eurorack exterior dimensions.
-4, 6, 8 HP etc...
-With the mounting holes in the right place!

-2 - I insert the file into inkscape to put the writing, images, markers etc..

-3 - I insert the file in Kicad, and define each drawing or writing on a layer of the PCB.
+I insert the file in Kicad, and define each drawing or writing on a layer of the PCB.

 ## FABRICATION